 Although each state data security and breach notification law is different, they contain some common elements.
 For example, many laws require businesses to designate an employee to coordinate and implement the data security and breach notification program.
 Such laws also set forth the definition of "personal information" and the requirements of breach notification, such as who must receive notification and the timing, format, and content of such notification.
-Most laws also include provisions regarding a business's liability for failure to comply.
-In addition to other fines and penalties, at least ten state laws include a private right of action to allow individuals to sue businesses for actual damages that might result from not receiving timely notice of a security breach.
-12
+Most laws also include provisions regarding a business's liability for failure to comply, and some allow for a private right of action to allow individuals to sue businesses for actual damages that might result from not receiving timely notice of a security breach.
 This section of the Toolkit provides information to help in the implementation of your own written data security program and includes the following:

-- Checklist for implementing a data security program - Model written data security program created by the Massachusetts Association of REALTORS® - Checklist for responding to a data security breach - Sample breach notification correspondence
+- Checklist for implementing a data security program - Model written data security program created by the Massachusetts Association of REALTORS® - · Checklist for responding to a data security breach

-For additional guidance, check out the sample written security program and checklist created by the Commonwealth of Massachusetts Office of Consumer Affairs and Business Regulation.13
+For additional guidance, check out the sample written security program and checklist created by the Commonwealth of Massachusetts Office of Consumer Affairs and Business Regulation.